MelGGit/tailwind-action-table/README.md

-# Vue 3 + Typescript + Table with Excellike Funtions
+# Vue 3 + Typescript + Table with Excel like Funtions

 ## Run Locally